SubModel/docs/references/FAQ.md

 Submodel leverages technologies like [Docker](https://www.docker.com/) to containerize and isolate guest workloads on a host machine.
 We have built a decentralized platform where thousands of servers can be connected to offer a seamless experience for all users.

 ## Where can I go for help?
 We'd be happy to help!
-Join our community on [Discord](https://discord.com/invite/UYn6rESDSC), message us in our support chat, or email us at business@submodel.ai.
+Join our community on [Discord](https://discord.com/invite/UYn6rESDSC), message us in our support chat, or email us at admin@submodel.ai.

 ## What is Submodel's policy on refunds and credits?
-If you aren't sure if Submodel is for you, feel free to hang out in our [Discord](https://discord.com/invite/UYn6rESDSC) to ask questions or email business@submodel.ai You can load as little as $10 into your account to try things out.
+If you aren't sure if Submodel is for you, feel free to hang out in our [Discord](https://discord.com/invite/UYn6rESDSC) to ask questions or email admin@submodel.ai You can load as little as $10 into your account to try things out.
 We don't currently offer refunds or trial credits due to the overhead of processing these requests.
 Please plan accordingly!

 ## What are our products?
 View detailed information about our products and services here.[ [English](https://submodel-gpu-cloud-gkztjf0.gamma.site/) | [中文](https://submode-gpu-cloud-j3p6gm5.gamma.site/) ]